EOSIO/welcome/docs/05_community-developer-tools/index.md

 ## Overview
 This is a list of developer tools which are built by members of the EOSIO community, curated by the Developer Relations team at Block.one.

-If you would like to submit a tool to be added to the list, click **Edit** at the right hand side of this page and submit a Pull Request or fill in [this form](https://blockone.typeform.com/to/gA4F0Q).
+If you would like to submit a tool to be added to the list, please fill in [this form](https://blockone.typeform.com/to/gA4F0Q).

-## Community Dev Tools
+## Community Developer Tools

 ### Testing Tools and Frameworks